-Have you ever been scrolling through instagram, admiring all the amazing desserts, sweets and dishes when all of a sudden, you look down and realize you drooled onto your shirt?
-No?
-Just me?
-OK, cool.
-Let's just move on then.
+Have you ever been scrolling through Instagram or Pinterest, admiring all of the amazing desserts, sweets, dishes... then all of a sudden you look down and realize you drooled on your shirt?
+Oh, that's just me?
+Cool, let's move on then.

 So a couple weeks ago, the above situation definitely didn't happen.
 And while I was not drooling, I realized how many of these insanely delicious looking photos are actually really, really easy recipes to make.
 I wanted to do something like that.
 I mean, who doesn't want to create a fancy looking dish that makes everyone think you took 75 years on it when really it took 10 minutes?
 Nobody.
 That's who.
 Because we all want people to think we are just effortlessly graceful in the kitchen.

 I like to think I am a good experimental chef in the kitchen, but they don't always turn out.
 For instance, I've got some gingerbread cinnamon roll wannabes in the oven right now.
 The texture was all sorts of jacked up and it was a struggle to get them rolled and sliced.
 Now I'm just crossing my fingers, praying to the Paleo baking gods that they come down and bless them into at least being tasty, even if they are ugly.
 While tonight's test didn't go the greatest, I do have my great successes.
 This cake is one of them.